Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door wagon body style within the same 'Large family car' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Mazda and front in the case of the Nissan).
 The first one has a Mazda-engineered powertrain under the hood, a 4-cylinder, 16-valves 160hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 140hp engine designed by Nissan.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Mazda with an average rating of 4.4, and models under the Nissan badge with 4.3 out of 5.
-Some independent research have also placed 6 as average reliability-wise, and Primera is more or less at the same level.That apart, owners of different cars powered by the same engine as Mazda 6 rank it on average as 5.0, while the one under the competitor's bonnet gets 4.2 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, at least on all of the models level.
+These are the results of an independent reasearch, while our visitors describe reliability of Mazda with an average rating of 4.4, and models under the Nissan badge with 4.3 out of 5.
+Some independent research have also placed 6 as average reliability-wise, and Primera is more or less at the same level.That apart, owners of different cars powered by the same engine as Mazda 6 rank it on average as 5.0, while the one under the competitor's bonnet gets 3.9 out of 5.

 Performance & Fuel economyNissan is undoubtly more agile, reaching 100km/h in 2.4 seconds less than its competitor.
 In addition to that it accelerates all the way to 200 kilometers per hour, 11km/h more than the other car.
 When it comes to fuel economy the winner has to be Primera, averaging around 9.1 liters of fuel per 100 kilometers (31 mpg), in combined cycle.
 We can't ignore that 15% difference compared to Mazda 6.